How to protect your property portfolio from IHT in the UK

 See also: What to do if you inherit property

-Understand the IHT thresholds and exemptions
+What are the IHT thresholds and exemptions for property owners?

 Before taking any steps to protect your property portfolio from IHT, it's crucial to have a clear understanding of the current IHT thresholds and exemptions.

-The standard IHT threshold is £325,000 per individual, known as the nil-rate band, which is frozen at this level until 2030.
+The standard IHT threshold is £325,000 per individual, known as the nil-rate band, which is frozen at this level until 2031.
 Anything above this threshold is subject to a 40% tax rate.

 Say your property portfolio is valued at £1 million.
 You will pay 0% up to £325,000 and then 40% on the remaining £675,000, making your tax burden £270,000.